aprajita2018/CMPE-273---LinkedIn-Prototype/README.md

 SQL is not used at the moment but pool.js available for future use in Backend

-To Run Job Post Module create the following kafka topics:
+To Run create the following kafka topics:
 1. jobpost
 2. getjobpost
 3. response_topic